Did women have their heads displayed on a spikes on London Bridge?

 Were women tortured in the Tower as well as men?

 Officially, only one woman was tortured: Anne Askew.

 Even if Anne had slept with a thousand men she was not technically guilty of adultery because three days before her execution Anne’s marriage to Henry was annulled.
 Therefore Anne had never been officially married to Henry VIII.
 Some historians believe it’s possible that Anne was guilty and others believe she that she was innocent.
 Most think she was innocent.

 Were the Tudors Welsh?

 Yes, but they were also a French family.
 The Tudors were certainly extremely proud of their Welsh roots and had a Welsh dragon on their Royal coat of arms.
-Tudor retainers and Beefeaters at the Tower wore green and white which were the Welsh national colours.
 Henry VII was a quarter Welsh through his paternal grandfather Owen Tudor, who signed his name, ‘Owen ap Maredudd’, but his wife, Catherine of Valois was French.
 Margaret Beaufort, Henry VII’s mother, came from a long bloodline of French families.